hongshulin1990/AI-engineering-stage-paradigm/refactor.prompt.md

 1. Deeply analyze the original code and document its state in `refactoring/{...}/pre-refactor-analysis.md`.
 2. Verify the final code against the goals in `plan.md`.
 3. Run the complete test suite for the entire project to check for unintended side effects.
+Do not create simple tests when you encounter a time constraint or complex scenarios.
+Don't be lazy.
 4. Scan for TODOs, incomplete work, and potential bugs.
 5. Produce a final report comparing the pre- and post-refactoring states, including metrics like complexity and test coverage.